I.FAST-CBI: Challenge Based Innovation for Particle Accelerators and related technologies

 The I.FAST-CBI stems from the historic collaboration between the European Scientific Institute (ESI), CERN, and others partners to run the Joint Universities Accelerator School.
 This new collaboration has been inspired by the success of CERN’s IdeaSquare Challenge Based Innovation program but with a much shorter duration.
 Three teams of about six to eight students from different countries will spend nine days at ESI in Archamps near Geneva exploring ways in which accelerators and related technologies could be used to meet a societal challenge related to one of the Horizon Europe missions (see https://ec.europa.eu/info/horizon-europe/missions-horizon-europe_en ).
 The teams will be strongly multidisciplinary with students coming from economics, law, environmental studies and, of course, physics and engineering.
 Working together they will develop an innovative way to address the challenge using accelerators.
 At the end of the nine days, they will be invited to spend a day at CERN and present their work in front of a jury.

 The jury will comprise experts from knowledge transfer, industry, science and non-governmental organisations and international organisations related to the challenge.
 Each jury member will assess the participants work from their own perspective.

-The topic of the 2022 edition of the I.FAST CBI will be “Accelerators for the environment”.
+The topic of the 2023 edition of the I.FAST CBI will be “Accelerators for the environment” (like in 2022).
 Within the team, each student will look at the problem from the point of view of their specialty.
 Although prizes may be a motivation the challenge will be organized on the model of the accelerator community, encouraging collaborative work, both within each team and between the teams themselves.
 Participants will have the opportunity to meet experts in accelerators and also from disciplines related to the challenge.
 The proximity of Geneva and the many international organizations located there will be key to find high level experts.

 The IFAST CBI was mentioned in Accelerating News!